Chenzhou: Government

-The current CPC Party Secretary of Chenzhou is Yi Pengfei and the current Mayor is Liu Zhiren.
+The current CPC Party Secretary of Chenzhou is Wu Ju Pei and the current mayor is Kan Bao Yong.

 Tourism

 The areas of interest in Chenzhou include: Wanhua Rock (万华岩), Wugai Mountain Hunting Field, Suxian Hill and Dongjiang Lake.

+Suxian Hill, also known as the "18th blessed land in china," is a natural and historical tourism site.
+The hill is the site of many cultural legends, and boasts a scenic temple and Taoist relics.
+It also features an observation building designed by architect Yang Ying (杨瑛).

 The city is served by Chenzhou Beihu Airport.